DKER2/SC4052Assignment2/README.md

 * **`.gitignore`:** Helps manage which files are tracked by Git, especially useful for excluding virtual environment folders, data files, or temporary files. s ensures that anyone setting up the project has the necessary dependencies.
-* **`data/`:** This folder typically stores the datasets used by the Streamlit application.
-Keeping data separate from the code makes the project more organized.
 * **`assigment2.py`:** This file include the definition of streamlit application, how UI is structer
 * **`gemini_model.py`:** This file include the definition of all function declaration as well as the services provided by Gemini model